 Pathology dictionary -

 Cancers start from cells that were previously normal and healthy.
 These normal cells can usually be found surrounding a tumour.
-Pathologists use the word differentiated to describe the difference between the cancer cells and the surrounding normal, health cells (non-cancerous) cells.
+Pathologists use the word differentiated to describe the difference between the cancer cells and the surrounding normal, healthy cells.

 Why do pathologists use the word differentiated?

 Pathologists use the word differentiated in their report because not all cancers look the same.
-Some cancers look very similar to normal cells while others look very different.
+Some cancers look very similar to normal, healthy cells while others look very different.

 Pathologists commonly use five levels to describe these changes: